The Semantic Scholar Open Data Platform

 \subsection{Datasets}

-Download links to monthly snapshots of our knowledge graph can be obtained via our Datasets API.\footnote{\url{https://api.semanticscholar.org/api-docs/datasets}} Each dataset is a collection of gzipped JSON files, where records in one dataset refer to records in other datasets by ID.
+Download links to monthly snapshots of our knowledge graph can be obtained via our Datasets API.\footnote{\url{https://api.semanticscholar.org/api-docs/datasets}} We also publish incremental diffs between sequential releases.
+Each dataset is a collection of gzipped JSON files, where records in one dataset refer to records in other datasets by ID.
 The datasets are:

 \begin{itemize} \itemsep{-0.05em} \item \texttt{papers}: Core metadata of papers \item \texttt{abstracts}: Abstract text for papers, where allowed by licensing \item \texttt{authors}: Core metadata of authors \item \texttt{citations}: Citation links between papers, with citation context and intent and influential classifications \item \texttt{embeddings}: SPECTER embeddings of papers \item \texttt{paper-ids}: Mapping between different IDs used to identify a paper.
 Useful for tracking deduplication between releases. \item \texttt{tldrs}: TLDRs for papers \item \texttt{publication-venues}: Core metadata for publication venues \item \texttt{S2ORC}: Introduced in \citet{Lo2020S2ORCTS}, S2ORC is the largest publicly-available collection of full text for open-access scientific papers.
 S2ORC's full text is annotated with automatically-identified structural and semantic elements of the paper: section headings, paragraphs, bibliography entries, inline citation mentions, table/figure references, etc. Table \ref{tab:s2orc} shows the number of open-access full-text papers broken down by academic field.
 Since its original release as a static collection, S2ORC has grown in size and is being kept up-to-date as part of our PDF processing pipeline.
 For further details on S2ORC, we refer the reader to \citet{Lo2020S2ORCTS} and documentation at \href{https://github.com/allenai/s2orc}{https://github.com/allenai/s2orc}. \end{itemize}